lucapette/lucapette.github.com/_drafts/all-i-have-done-wrong-running-a-product-team.markdown

 product part fast enough.

 Two years passed and I learned a lot.
-Along the way, I made a few mistakes and I want to focus my attention on those four or five things I consider crucial.
+Along the way, I made a few mistakes and in this article I want to focus my attention on those four or five things I consider crucial.
 Now these learning seem just _common sense_ to me.
 I often find myself summarising this experience in a joke:

 > Common sense is not so common

-This is the reason why I feel compelled to sharing the learnings I consider basic product management now.
+This is the reason why I feel compelled to share the learnings I consider basic product management now.
 I will present my list in no particular order.

 ## Data is nothing.
 Information is the key

 We have introduced [blazer](https://github.com/ankane/blazer) at work recently.
 I've wanted to add this little tool to our portfolio of internal applications for a long time.
-The reaction coming from other departments' folks was great.
+The reaction coming from other departments was great.
 Everyone was happy about the tool and it was a stimulating process for me.
 I started asking myself what the real difference between these two processes is: